This healthy vegan chili mac is made with wholesome ingredients and the ultimate comfort food. While it’s great for kids, adults love it too!

 This book is awesome for the whole family.
 There are loads of easy and mouthwatering recipes that your kids are sure to love!
 From simple snacks, to full dinners, to incredible desserts.

-For those of you, like me, who are centered on whole foods recipes, this book is a done deal.
-Plus you need to read Melissa’s story, you’ll get chills.
-Like our story, a change in diet was life changing for her family.
+You need to read Melissa’s story, you’ll get chills.
+Like my story, a change in diet was life changing for her family.
 It’s so amazing what an impact it has and I am so happy for her!

 - crock pot (optional)